 GUIDELINES FOR GARDENING DURING COVID-19

+As we enter into the 2021 Growing Season, NGT continues to prioritize health and safety at community gardens with regard to the COVID-19 epidemic.
 NGT continues to monitor the situation and are following the recommendations made by the Centers for Disease Control and Prevention, the Pennsylvania Department of Health and the City of Philadelphia.
 We encourage you to stay up to date through these websites, as well.

-- Have hand sanitizer and soap readily available in the garden.
+• Have hand sanitizer and soap readily available in the garden.

-- Thoroughly wash all produce you harvest from the garden.
+• Thoroughly wash all produce you harvest from the garden.